Late Night 'Thank You Notes' From Jimmy Fallon

 "I just had that thing, when I was growing up, where I'd just start talking like people," he says.
 "I would go visit a friend of mine's house and my mom would say 'You sound like Joey Gonzalez' because I would sound like my best friend."

 Occasionally, he even runs into a celebrity right after he does his impersonation on Late Night.
-A recent segment parodied Donald Trump, whose show Celebrity Apprentice was interrupted by the news that Osama bin Laden had been killed.
+One segment parodied Donald Trump, whose show Celebrity Apprentice was interrupted by the news that Osama bin Laden had been killed.

 Just after the taping, Fallon ran into Trump himself.
 "And I said, 'Hey Mr. Trump, I did an impression of you on the show that's airing tonight.'"